findingcorey1/Obsidian/PHOT 1100/Term Project Paper.md

 Photographer: Chris Shonting

-For this Term Project i
+For this term project at first i focused on looking at the streetweare